BerkIGuler/Assessment-Framework/README.md

 2. Refer to run.py for examples of use of statistics class.

-# Re-generating results for DFDC
+# Re-generating results of DFDC
 ## Selim Seferbekov

 1. Clone https://github.com/selimsef/dfdc_deepfake_challenge repo in a local directory.